AIDS Education Program

-The elective begins with an intense, two-day training in Washington, DC.
-Topics range from neuropsychiatric complications of HIV, somatic complaints, and mood disorders to special patient populations including people with substance use disorders and/or those suffering from severe mental health.
+The elective begins with an intensive, two-day training in Washington, DC.
+Topics range from neuropsychiatric complications of HIV, somatic complaints, and mood disorders to special patient populations including people with substance use disorders and/or those suffering from severe mental illnesses.
 Training modalities include a combination of lectures, role playing, case vignettes and simulations, open discussion and first-person accounts through interviews with HIV positive people.
 Students then travel to their assigned sites and begin a month-long clinical and/or research experience.
 The typical clinical program includes clinical supervision; a minimum of 12 hours of clinical experience per week (inpatient and outpatient); community-based outreach; time with a non-psychiatric provider; and an independent study project.
-Participating sites include the following academic centers: Harvard University; Columbia University; Cornell University; Stanford University; Howard University; Beth-Israel Medical Center; University of Pittsburgh Medical Center; Vanderbilt University; and, The University of California, San Francisco.
+Participating sites have included the following academic centers: Harvard University; Columbia University; Cornell University; Stanford University; Howard University; Beth-Israel Medical Center; and the University of Pittsburgh Medical Center.Tentative dates for this year's program are August 23 to September 30.

-For a listing of other Minority Fellowships Program (MFP)programs, visit the MFP website /practice/professional-interests/diversityomna/awards-and-fellowships/minority-fellowships/minority-fellowships
+For a listing of other Minority Fellowships Program (MFP)programs, visit the MFP website /practice/professional-interests/diversity/awards-and-fellowships/minority-fellowships/minority-fellowships

 Ryan white part b mental health services (New York)